 While recognizing that each master's degree scholar has his or her own individualized program and timeline, the Center for Clinical and Translational Science (CCaTS) Postdoctoral Programs Committee tracks your progress toward successfully completing the Postdoctoral Master's Degree Program.

 Please submit all required items electronically, in one email, to the CCaTS Education Programs inbox at CCaTSEducProg@mayo.edu before the deadlines listed below.

 Milestone 1: Research proposal packet

 The submission deadline for your research proposal packet is based on your academic cycle and when you complete CTSC 5010.
 Review the research requirements page for details.

 Lack of adherence to deadlines may result in academic probation and dismissal from the program.

 Milestone 2: Progress meetings

 Meet with your Master's Thesis Advisory Committee (TAC) three months after the approval of your research proposal and every six months thereafter or as directed by the CCaTS Postdoctoral Executive Committee.

 Within one week of your meeting, submit a TAC progress report (PDF) to the program education coordinator.
 This detailed report includes progress made to date and outlines the projected timeline and expectations for the next meeting.
+Throughout the form, in every section, report your progress by aim.
+For example, in the Data Collection Status section, report your subjects/charts proposed and studied to date by aim.
+Even if you have not made any progress to date with one or more of the aims, you still must report on the current status of each aim.
+Provide as much details as possible in each section.
+Incomplete forms may be returned for resubmission.
 Lack of submission of a progress report may result in academic probation.

 Milestone 3: Completion of didactic coursework

 The Postdoctoral Master's Degree Program requires the completion of 45 credits with a minimum cumulative GPA of 3.0 on a 4.0 scale and includes required and elective courses.
 Read more about curriculum.

 Milestone 4: Written Qualifying Examination

 Passing the Written Qualifying Examination demonstrates your ability to integrate and synthesize the core competencies of the Postdoctoral Master's Degree Program.

 Eligibility to sit for the Written Qualifying Exam includes: